What is a 'scientific purpose'?

 What is a standard operating procedure (SOP)?

-How do I know that my Activity Notification Form has been approved?
+How do I know that my application has been approved?

 How long will it take for me to get my approval number?

 What methods are acceptable for euthanising cane toads?

 Why is chicken imprinting not an approved activity in a SOP?

 What paperwork do I need to complete as part of my approval?

 What happens if there are changes to a standard operating procedure during a period of approval?

 Scientific purpose is defined by the Australian code for the care and use of animals for scientific purposes, 8th Edition 2013, as activities performed to acquire, develop, or demonstrate knowledge or techniques in any area of science, including teaching, field trials, agricultural and environmental studies.
 Therefore, if animals are used for explicit teaching purposes in order to achieve an educational outcome in science, animal ethics approval is required.

 This also applies to standard husbandry procedures and normal farming practices if the animals are being used for explicit teaching purposes.